ireneuszcierpisz/go-business/README.md

 ## Accessibility

-- For better accessibility there are used the aria-label and aria-labelledby atributes in the html code.
+- There are used the aria-label and aria-labelledby atributes in the html code.

 ## Testing